 It was 10 years ago that Nomad first uploaded an episode.
 10 years!!
 So to celebrate we’d like to give you a gift as a thank you for all your support and encouragement.
 But what to give the beloved listener to mark such a special occasion?
-A 3 hour 40 minute Q&A marathon episode, that’s what!
+How about a 3 hour 40 minute Q&A marathon episode with the whole gang, Jemimah McAlpine, David Blower, Tim Nash, Nick Thorley, and Dave Ward.

 If you’d like to give a gift back to us, why not leave us a nice review on whichever podcast app you use and on our Facebook page.